tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 > Frame rule vs weakening (10 points)

 Compare the separation logic frame rule to the rule for weakening.
 Explain why the weaken rule does not imply the frame rule.
 Explain why the frame rule does not imply the weaken rule.
+These explanations are not meant to be fully formal proofs (which is well beyond the scope of this class for this question), but should aim to be convincing explanations - in this case, convincing me that you've understood what these rules mean.

 ## Exercise 4